BornAgainCoder7/schema-generator/README.md

-Bread of Life Schema JSON-LD Generator
+Lion of Judah Schema JSON-LD Generator

 A lightweight tool for generating structured data that Google actually understands, all without touching a framework.